shriabhi/gocatch-interview/README.md

     def foo2(xs: List[Int]): Int = ???

 Please replace the `???` with your implementation.
+You will need to read and understand the [ScalaCheck][] properties lower down in the file to figure out what these functions should do.

 Question 2
 ----------